googleprodkernel/asi/content/_index.md

 More recent iterations include documentation patches that might be illustrative.
 {{< /callout >}}

-The principle is to unmap areas of memory that might contain secrets (i.e. any data that comes from userspace or a VM guest), even when running kernel code, until they are needed.
-They are mapped in on-demand as detected by a page fault.

-Accessing an unmapped secret triggers a page fault, whose handler writes to CR3;
-this is a serializing instruction, so it prevents speculative access to sensitive data.
+The basic idea of ASI is to introduce a new kernel address sapce that doesn't contain any user data (userspace process memory or KVM guest memory).
+This new address space is called the **nonsensitive** address space; other than having user data unmapped it's exactly the same as the normal kernel address space, which is called the **sensitive** address space.

+{{< callout >}}
+**Note**: Earlier ASI resources used the term "restricted" and "unrestricted" to describe the nonsensitive and sensitive address spaces respectively.
+{{< /callout >}}

+As much as possible, the kernel runs in the nonsensitive address space.
+Since speculative execution can't access unmapped data, all data is fully protected from transient execution attacks during this time.
+When the kernel _does_ need to access user data, this access triggers a page fault.
+In the page fault handler, the kernel switches to the sensitive address space and then continues, so that the faulting memory access is retried and succeeds and execution continues.
+This fault-driven approach means ASI is transparent to most of the kernel; only very low-level code needs to be aware of the two separate address spaces.

 ![ASI in a nutshell](asi_nutshell.svg)

-Transitions between unrestricted and restricted states provide new hook-points for instantaneous mitigation actions such as:
+Transitions between sensitive and nonsitive states provide new hook-points for instantaneous mitigation actions such as:

 - Flushing microarchitectural data buffers to block side-channels,
 - Flushing control-flow buffers (such as branch predictors) to block